Pre Track Briefing

 Track Terrain: Steep uphill following zig zags to Pass Hut on rocky uneven track.
 Steep downhill (including steps) to Quintin lodge.

-Sutherland Falls - This is about an hour round trip.
+Sutherland Falls - This side walk from Quintin Lodge is an hour and a half return.
 It is steep in parts with some large steps, but well worth the trip!

 This is the most challenging day, especially in inclement weather, so take your time and walk at your own pace.
 The track leads up to the head of the Clinton Valley, before climbing the Mackinnon Pass in a series of zig-zags.
 At the top you will be rewarded with spectacular panorama views and a rest at the Mackinnon Memorial.
 Walk on to the highest point and stop for lunch with hot drinks in Pass Hut.
 The descent into the Arthur Valley to Quintin Lodge is steep and rocky so again take your time.
 Once there, drop your bags, and have a snack because you can't miss taking the optional round trip to the Sutherland Falls, the world's fifth highest waterfall.